Seagate/cortx-manager/CodingStyle.md

   import time
   ```

--   Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.
+-   Imports are always put at the top of the file, after any module comments and docstrings, and before module globals and constants.
 -   Imports should be grouped in the following order:
 -   Standard library imports.
 -   Related third party imports.